National Government (United Kingdom): Outbreak of war

 Winston Churchill succeeded Chamberlain in 1940.
 He served as prime minister for most of the Second World War.

 When Germany invaded Poland in September 1939, Britain declared war in tandem with France, supported by all of the Dominions except Ireland.
 For some time there had been calls to expand Chamberlain's war ministry by bringing in members of the official Labour and Liberal parties but both parties refused to join (with the one exception of Liberal MP Gwilym Lloyd George, who joined the government as Parliamentary Secretary to the Board of Trade).
 For the first few months of war Britain saw comparatively little action apart from at sea, but the failure of the Norwegian campaign led to a massive outcry in Parliament.

 On 7 and 8 May 1940, a two-day debate took place in Parliament, known to history as the Norway Debate.
 Initially a discussion of what had gone wrong in that field, it soon turned into a general debate on the conduct of the war with fierce criticism expressed by all sides of the House.
 The government won the debate, albeit with a reduced majority, but over the next two days it became increasingly clear that Labour and the Liberals would have to be brought into government and that Chamberlain was unable to achieve this.
 On 10 May 1940, Germany invaded the Low Countries and Chamberlain finally bowed to pressure and resigned, bringing the life of the National Government to a close.
 It was succeeded by an all-party coalition headed by Winston Churchill.

+Caretaker government

+Towards the end of May 1945, with the war over in Europe but still continuing against Japan, the war coalition ended with the departure of Labour and the Liberals.
+Churchill formed a new administration, predominantly Conservative but with the support of the National Liberals and some independent figures.
+Churchill called his new government “a new National Government” in the hope of attracting Liberal and moderate support, but it is better remembered to history as the Churchill Caretaker Government.
+The short-lived government ended in late July when Churchill unexpectedly lost the 1945 United Kingdom general election.